Skip to content

 pub fn parse(parser: &mut Parser) -> Result<DataType>{...}

-1. Parse current tokens so that it outputs appropriate ‘DataType’.
+1. Parse current tokens, so that it outputs appropriate ‘DataType’.

 • identifier -> identifier_type();